Topological Full Groups of Ample Groupoids with Applications to Graph Algebras: Spatial realization theorems

 \subsection{The class $K^{LCC}$}

-We now turn to obtaining the second spatial realization result, which in some sense is more general than Theorem~\ref{classF} (in the sense that it applies to a seemingly larger class of topological full groups), but in fact it does not directly imply Theorem~\ref{classF}.
-We will of course still need the groups $\Gamma$ to be very ``rich'' in order to recover the action on the space $X$, but we do not focus solely on involutive group elements as in $K^F$.
+We now turn to obtaining the second spatial realization result, by providing another faithful class of space group-pairs.
+In comparison with $K^F$, we'll impose more restrictions on the spaces (second countability---resulting in locally compact Cantor spaces), but the conditions on the actions will be less ``localized'' in some sense.
+We will of course still need the groups $\Gamma$ to be very ``rich'' in order to recover the action on the space~$X$, but we do not focus solely on involutive group elements, as was the case for $K^F$.

-Some of the (many) results from Rubins remarkable paper~\cite{Rub} will form the backbone of our reconstruction result.
-In that paper, Rubin exhibits the faithfulness of several wide classes of space-group pairs.
-However, each of the classes considered required quite different proofs.
-We essentially reprove Rubin's result on $0$-dimensional spaces, but we obtain a slightly different statement.
-Also, our proof is more straightforward (since we aim for a less general setting; namely the unit spaces of ample groupoids).
+Some of the (many) results from Rubins remarkable paper~\cite{Rub} will form the backbone of this spatial realization result.
+In that paper, Rubin exhibits the faithfulness of several general classes of space-group pairs.
+However, many of the classes considered there required quite different proofs.
+Arguably, the most commonly cited result from~\cite{Rub} in our context is~\cite[Corollary~3.5]{Rub}, but this spatial realization result is not strong enough to prove Theorem~\ref{intro:KLCCgroupoid}.
+We essentially end up reprove Rubin's result on $0$-dimensional spaces, but we obtain a slightly different statement.
+Also, our proof is a bit more straightforward (since we aim for a less general setting; namely perfect unit spaces of ample groupoids).